Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 CD: short for either "critical hit damage" or "cooldown."
 The former is a stat found on various peices of gear and is usually paired hand-in-hand with critical hit chance (see: 'CHD').
 The latter refers to a period of time when spells or abilities are inactive after use and "cooling down."

-CE: short for "Collector's Edition," a premium version of Diablo III that comes with a variety of limited supply goods such as a game soundtrack, art book, behind-the-scenes DVD, and the collector's only items Angel Wings (fancy aesthetic bonus for player characters), Bottled Cloud dye and Bottled Smoke dye.
+CE: short for "Collector's Edition," a premium version of Diablo III that comes with a variety of limited supply goods such as a game soundtrack, art book, mouse pad, behind-the-scenes DVD, Diablo II and Diablo II: Lord of Destruction, and the collector's only items Angel Wings (fancy aesthetic bonus for player characters), Bottled Cloud dye and Bottled Smoke dye.
+For the expansion, Reaper of Souls, the Collector’s Edition will also include a game soundtrack, art book, mouse pad, behind-the-scenes DVD, in addition to a pet Spectral Hound (for aesthetics only) and three additional in-game character slots.

 Chant's: or "Chanto's," short for the "Chantodo" set of items that involve the Chantodo's Will wand (see: 'lollipop') and Chantodo's Force source, items exclusive to the wizard class.